TUM-Core-Facility-Microbiome/ngstoolkit/README.md

 ## Download
 Full Download - Please download the zip file of the latest release (on the right side under 'Release')  <br>
 Partial Download - Download the zip file under 'Code' (this does not include the wsl distribution file)  <br> <br>
-Partial Download is only recommended if the wsl distribution file ('ngstoolkitdist.tar') is already downloaded.
+Partial Download is only recommended if the wsl distribution file (`ngstoolkitdist.tar`) is already downloaded.
 Download of this version is much faster.

 ## Installation
 Full Download